gaggioma/SpaceShooter/README.md

 ## Further improvements

-Main idea is to develop a Python AI Santa Claus detector (by mean using YOLOVn) that moves spacecraft in the right position to shot a rocket.
+Main idea is to develop a Python AI Santa Claus detector (by means of [YOLOV5](https://github.com/ultralytics/yolov5)) that moves spacecraft in the right position to shot a rocket.
 I suppose the detection will be like this:

 ![Immagine 2023-01-24 145812](https://user-images.githubusercontent.com/64643932/214315254-7d308931-9092-4e8e-b19f-af5256638466.jpg)